Chart Color Schemes

 Towong has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely affecting the region.
-Notable initiatives include Hilltops by Birchmore Residential Development, Thurgoona Link Road Project, Thurgoona Neighbourhood Shopping Centre, and Elizabeth Mitchell Drive Extension (Thurgoona Link Road).
-Below is a list of most relevant projects.
+AreaSearch has identified 16 projects likely to affect this region.
+Notable ones include Hilltops by Birchmore Residential Development, Thurgoona Link Road Project, Thurgoona Neighbourhood Shopping Centre, and Elizabeth Mitchell Drive Extension (Thurgoona Link Road).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.